 You can meet this challenge by building a more comprehensive marketing strategy.
 A safeguard with mass marketing is that your customer reach continues increasing.
 You can market to as many people as possible.
 It provides your company with much-needed consistency.

 Even though these are significant challenges, they should not frighten you away from mass marketing.
 After all, it is all about your choices.
-Every company has its different style of marketing.
+Every company has a different style of marketing.
 Some opt for undifferentiated marketing, and some prefer other strategies.

-Lack Of Adaptability
+b) Lack Of Adaptability

 Usually, businesses tend to concentrate more on quantity.
 One of the challenges that mass marketing faces are its lacking adaptability.
 You will find it challenging to adapt to unexpected market changes.
 Mass marketing does not require a lot of research.